coffeek3/ogre-gpu/Docs/src/scripts.md

 <dl compact="compact">
 <dt>Material support</dt> <dd>

-All @ref Compositor-Passes that render a fullscreen quad use a material; for the technique to be supported, all of the materials referenced must have at least one supported material technique.
+All [passes](#Compositor-Passes) that render a fullscreen quad use a material; for the technique to be supported, all of the materials referenced must have at least one supported material technique.
 If they don’t, the compositor technique is marked as unsupported and won’t be used.

 </dd> <dt>Texture format support</dt> <dd>

 This one is slightly more complicated.
-When you request a @ref compositor-texture in your technique, you request a pixel format.
+When you request a [texture](#compositor_005ftexture) in your technique, you request a pixel format.
 Not all formats are natively supported by hardware, especially the floating point formats.
 However, in this case the hardware will typically downgrade the texture format requested to one that the hardware does support - with compositor effects though, you might want to use a different approach if this is the case.
 So, when evaluating techniques, the compositor will first look for native support for the exact pixel format you’ve asked for, and will skip onto the next technique if it is not supported, thus allowing you to define other techniques with simpler pixel formats which use a different approach.
 If it doesn’t find any techniques which are natively supported, it tries again, this time allowing the hardware to downgrade the texture format and thus should find at least some support for what you’ve asked for.

 </dd> </dl>